churlongo/TokenScope/README.md

 rather than the URL safe `-` and `_`.
 The `b64url` module reports each of these distinctly so a corrupt token is diagnosed, not just failed.

+The genuinely hard part is time.
+A NumericDate is seconds since the epoch, but clocks disagree.
+If a token expired one second ago, is it expired or is your clock fast?
+TokenScope answers with a declared skew tolerance: past the skew it is a hard expiry (TS008), inside the skew it is a hazard (TS009).
+The same split applies to `nbf`.
+Lifetime is measured from `iat` when present, otherwise from `nbf`, and only when `exp` is also present, because a lifetime needs two ends.

+When the data is ambiguous the tool does not guess.
+A payload that fails to parse yields a TS000 decode error and the claim checks are skipped, because there is nothing trustworthy to inspect.
+That is why token 5 in the bundled set shows only the decode error and the policy level confusion advisory, and no claim findings.